Philippine Revolution: U.S. military government

-On August 14, 1898, two days after the capture of Manila, the U.S. established a military government in the Philippines, with General Merritt acting as military governor.
+On August 14, 1898, two days after the capture of Manila, the U.S. established a military government in the Philippines, with General Wesley Merritt acting as military governor.
 During military rule (1898–1902), the U.S. military commander governed the Philippines under the authority of the U.S. president as commander-in-chief of the United States Armed Forces.
-After the appointment of a civil governor-general, the procedure developed that as parts of the country were pacified and placed firmly under American control, responsibility for the area would be passed to the civilian.
+After the appointment of a civil governor-general, the procedure developed that as parts of the country were pacified and placed firmly under American control, responsibility for the area would be passed to civilians.

 General Merritt was succeeded by General Otis as military governor, who in turn was succeeded by General MacArthur.
 Major General Adna Chaffee was the final military governor.
 The position of military governor was abolished in July 1902, after which the civil governor-general became the sole executive authority in the Philippines.

 Under the military government, an American-style school system was introduced, initially with soldiers as teachers; civil and criminal courts were reestablished, including a supreme court; and local governments were established in towns and provinces.
 The first local election was conducted by General Harold W. Lawton on May 7, 1899, in Baliuag, Bulacan.